Ford Madox Brown Biography | Oil Painting Reproductions

 Ford Madox Brown education was limited, as the family often moved between lodgings in the Pas-de-Calais in France and his relatives in Kent, England, yet, he demonstrated artistic ability in the reproductions of old master prints.
 The family finally moved to Bruges in 1835 so Brown could study at the Academy under Albert Gregorius.
 Then again he moved to Ghent the following year to continue his studies under Pieter van Hanselaere.
 He moved once more to Antwerp in 1837 to study under Gustaf Wappers.

 His early works were, greatly respected by the youthful Dante Gabriel Rossetti, who requested Brown to become his tutor.
 Through Rossetti, Brown came into contact with the artists who went on to shape the Pre-Raphaelite Brotherhood.
-In spite of the fact that he was connected with them, he was never a member of the Brotherhood itself but embraced their bright colors and realistic style.
+Even though he was connected with them, he was never a member of the Brotherhood itself but embraced their bright colors and realistic style.

 Ford Madox Brown struggled to make his mark in the 1850s, with his paintings failing to find buyers, and he considered emigrating to India.
 In 1852 he started work on two of his most critical works.